 The school’s curriculum is organised to provide children with a broad and balanced education.
 We actively promote children’s spiritual, moral, social and cultural development.

 The core subjects and foundation subjects are taught alongside Religious Education and the school’s P.S.H.E.
 (Personal Social Health Education) programme.
 French, Spanish and Mandarin is taught across the school and the curriculum also includes Citizenship and Drama.

-Furthermore, gSTEM has become an ethos at Gomer and is channelled into many areas of our curriculum. gSTEM – Gomer Science, Technology, Engineering and Mathematics provision is taught for one morning a week.
+Furthermore, gSTEM has become an ethos at Gomer and is channeled into many areas of our curriculum. gSTEM – Gomer Science, Technology, Engineering and Mathematics provision is taught for one morning a week.
 The whole school has the same theme with a clear skills progression.
-It is our aim to encourage our learners to apply other curriculum learning in hands-on / experiential ways to further engage the children with applied learning.
+It is our aim to encourage our learners to apply other curriculum learning in hands-on/experiential ways to further engage the children with applied learning.
 They adopt ‘engineering habits of mind.’
 We are aware that we need to encourage more children into engineering pursuits and are confident that providing gSTEM as a regular part of our curriculum will achieve just that.
-Exciting times ahead with this new curriculum development.
+Our dynamic and award-winning approach has received much national attention over the past 7 years.
 To read more about our pedagogical approach please visit: http://gomerjuniorschool.co.uk/gstem-learning/

 Whole School Curriculum OverviewGomer-curriculum-overview-1

 Please visit the year group pages for a year group overview.

 All subjects are planned carefully by subject leaders to ensure both continuity and progression.
 These units are taught using a range of techniques to enable each individual to learn at an appropriate pace.
 Children are regularly assessed in order to inform teachers as to the next stage in their learning and the steps needed to enable them to achieve.
 The children are actively encouraged to think about their own learning needs and to personalise their own targets towards this.